-There are two scenarios for zoning JBODs: the first assumes the JBOD is networked to an MIS Server platform, the second is when a JBOD is networked to a non-MIS server.
+There are two scenarios for zoning JBODs: the first assumes the JBOD is networked to an MIS Server platform, the second is when a JBOD is networked to a non-MIS Server.
 If the JBOD is connected to an MIS Server, the JBOD can be zoned by clicking on Setup from the menu bar (Figure 3-7) and selecting Zone JBOD.

-To zone a JBOD attached to a non-MIS server, change to the /opt/Zones/JBOD directory and type python JGUI.py, or through Windows by double-clicking the JGUI.py icon in the
+To zone a JBOD attached to a non-MIS Server, change to the /opt/Zones/JBOD directory and type python JGUI.py, or through Windows by typing JGUI.py from the command line in